There's Got to Be a Way

 "There's Got to Be a Way" is a song recorded by American singer-songwriter Mariah Carey for her eponymous debut studio album (1990).
 Columbia Records released it as the fifth and final single from the album in the United Kingdom and several European countries on May 20, 1991.
-The song became a minor hit in the UK (reaching #54 on the UK Singles Chart) as well as becoming a minor hit in many European countries.
-A five-track digital extended play containing remixes of the song was released in July 2020 as part of the 30th-anniversary celebrations of her debut album.
+The song did not perform well on the charts of those countries.
+A five-track digital extended play containing remixes of the song was released in July 2020 as part of the 30th-anniversary celebrations of her debut album and career.

-"There's Got to Be a Way" is a socio-political conscious R&B-pop song which denounces the existence of poverty, racism and war in the world which gradually becomes aspirational and hopeful as it progresses.
-The track garnered a mixed reception upon the album's release in 1990 and as a single; it was seen as too political.
+"There's Got to Be a Way" is a pop, gospel, and R&B song.
+Its lyrics denounce the existence of poverty, racism and war in the world that gradually becomes more aspirational and hopeful.
+Music critics felt it was too political.
 Also at this time, although Carey had some success in a few countries worldwide, she did not have an extremely large following outside of the United States.
-Her international profile on the music scene would begin to rise somewhat with the release of her third album.
+Her international profile on the music scene would begin to rise somewhat with the release of her third album, Music Box (1993).
 An accompanying music video for the song highlights social injustices.
 In May 2020, Carey performed a snippet of the song in a video posted online in response to the murder of George Floyd.